IsaacOverstreet/Recipe_app/README.md

 Recipe app that has a Nodejs backEnd and a React frontEnd, data is fetched from an external api (spoonacular.com).
-The recipe app has Authentications that is Passport local and Oauth, Also a postgresql Database.
+The recipe app has Authentication 0Auth (local strategy and google strategy), Also a postgresql Database.